tgjohnst/applebasic_exploration/README.md

 Figuring out how to run AppleSoft BASIC programs, written on a modern mac, on an original apple IIc.

-One suggested potential solution is to build a remote keyboard emulator.
-However, this would require a significant amount of hardware expertise, components that may no longer exist, and a string of conversions of input format.
-We are be better off emulating a disk drive (or even writing our own floppies) and packaging up programs as disk images.
+Some solutions include keyboard emulators or modems, but this could require some intense hardware work.
+We are be better off packaging up programs as disk images which we then use with an emulated disk drive or transfer cable, or even writing our own physical floppies if we have a mechanism to write 5.25" floppies.

 # AppleSoft BASIC